 The bulk of these tools originated with local material, but investigators have found some 200 "exotic" items noticeably out of place at Barger Gulch.
 One is a distinctive piece of yellow, petrified wood that came from 93 miles away as the crow flies, near the town of Castle Rock on the Colorado plains.
 Another is a large biface that was brought up from the Arkansas Valley, some 60 miles south.
 "They worked on it up here in one place and turned it into two, maybe three projectile points," notes Surovell.
 "One of them broke during manufacture and we have two pieces that fit exactly together."

 She is a World War II veteran, a cancer-survivor, and the mother of five children (her sixth son, Forrest, died when he was 33.)
 She is the wife of the late Chappell Cranmer, whose father, George Cranmer, is the Cranmer the ski run at Winter Park Resort is named after.
 At 86 years old, Betty has lived a fuller life than many - and she shows no signs of slowing down.

 Chappell, or "Chap," started a church in 1981 called St. Columba Chapel - later named Cranmer Chapel - that is located behind the Silver Screen Cinema in downtown

-William B. Chenoweth, age 87, died on January 17, 2005.
-Most people in Grand County wouldn't remember him, but he had a large impact on our life up here.
+William B. Chenoweth, age 87, died on January 17, 2005 and had a large impact on on the development of Grand County.
 The Chenoweth name was very familiar to Colorado residents, for Bill's father, J. Edgar of Trinidad, Colorado, served in Congress for 22 years, starting in 1940.